 $$V_d(\phi{ijkl}) = k f_n^d(\phi{ijkl})$$

+(4.71)

+$$(4.72)$$

 where k is a force constant in units of energy and f is a cubic spline function; for details see 6.10.1.
 For each interaction, the force constant k and the table number n are specified in the topology.
 There are two different types of bonds, one that generates exclusions (type 8) and one that does not (type 9).
 For details see Table 5.5.
 The table files are supplied to the mdrun program.
-After the table file name an underscore, the letter "b" for bonds, "a" for angles or "d" for dihedrals and the table number are appended.
-For example, for a bond with n=0 (and using the default table file name) the table is read from the file table b0.xvg.
-Multiple tables can be supplied simply by using different values of n, and are applied to the appropriate bonds, as specified in the topology (Table 5.5).
-The format for the table files is three columns with x, f(x), -f'(x), where x should be uniformly-spaced.
+After the table file name an underscore, the letter "b" for bonds, "a" for angles or "d" for dihedrals and the table number must be appended.
+For example, a tabulated bond with n=0 can be read from the file table_b0.xvq.
+Multiple tables can be supplied simply by adding files with different values of n, and are applied to the appropriate bonds, as specified in the topology (Table 5.5).
+The format for the table files is three fixed-format columns of any suitable width.
+These columns must contain x, f(x), -f'(x), and the values of x should be uniformly spaced.
 Requirements for entries in the topology are given in Table 5.5.
+The setup of the tables is as follows:

-4.3.
-Restraints 85 bonds: x is the distance in nm.
+bonds: x is the distance in nm.
 For distances beyond the table length, mdrun will quit with an error message.